JamesLong595/testing_portfolio/README.md

-# testing_portfolio
-Final project for ISM6145 Software Testing at USF
+This was an individual project for ISM6145 Software Testing at USF.
+The project entailed five sets of functional tests executed manually, one set of automated functional tests, and a structural code analysis.
+The system under test was Evernote.
+The primary tools were Chrome Dev browser, Brave browser, and Selenium.